-- TURN OFF ELECTRICAL POWER TO YOUR UNIT BEFORE SERVICING OR PERFORMING MAINTENANCE. - When removing access panels or performing maintenance functions inside your unit, be aware of sharp sheet metal parts and screws.
+- TURN OFF ELECTRICAL POWER TO YOUR UNIT BEFORE SERVICING OR PERFORMING MAINTENANCE.
+Lock out and tag switch with a suitable warning label. - When removing access panels or performing maintenance functions inside your unit, be aware of sharp sheet metal parts and screws.
 Although special care is taken to reduce sharp edges to a minimum, be extremely careful when handling parts or reaching into the unit.
-Wear safety glasses, gloves and appropriate protective clothing.
+Wear safety glasses, glove, and appropriate protective clothing.